bitmodo/bitscript/README.md

-# bitscript
+# Bitscript

-A low level programming langauge
+Bitscript is a low level programming language similar to C.